Darkwebnew/Ex-6-Pseudorandom-Number-Generation/README.md

 <br>

-1.Seed the random number generator using srand() to initialize it with a starting value.
+Step 1: Seed the random number generator using srand() to initialize it with a starting value.

 <br>

-2.Generate pseudorandom numbers using rand().
+Step 2: Generate pseudorandom numbers using rand().

 <br>

-3.To ensure different results on each execution, seed srand() with a dynamic value like the current time (time(NULL)).
+Step 3: To ensure different results on each execution, seed srand() with a dynamic value like the current time (time(NULL)).

 <br>